Structured vs. Unstructured Pruning: An Exponential Gap: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work establishes a fundamental separation between neuron pruning and weight pruning within the framework of the Strong Lottery Ticket Hypothesis.
-While weight pruning is known to approximate a single ReLU neuron with polylogarithmic dependence on the approximation error $\varepsilon$, we show that neuron pruning incurs an intrinsic cost of order $\Omega(d/\varepsilon)$ hidden neurons.
+While weight pruning is known to $\eps$-approximate a single ReLU neuron with logarithmic dependence on $1/\varepsilon$, we show that neuron pruning necessitates $\Omega(1/\varepsilon)$ hidden neurons.
 Our results therefore identify neuron pruning as a strictly weaker pruning mechanism from an approximation-theoretic perspective, even in the clean, bias-free setting.

 An interesting open question concerns the optimal dependence on the input dimension $d$.
-Our lower bound scales linearly in $d$ (when $\varepsilon = \Omega(2^{-cd})$), whereas results for random feature models suggest that approximation may in fact require exponentially many neurons in $d$ when doing neuron pruning.
+Our lower bound in \Cref{thm:pruning-lower-bound} scales linearly in $d$ (when $\varepsilon = \Omega(2^{-cd})$), whereas results for random feature models suggest that approximation may in fact require exponentially many neurons in $d$ when doing neuron pruning.
 We conjecture that a similar phenomenon should also hold for our simple neuron pruning scenario, and that even the trivial strategy of retaining a single neuron is asymptotically optimal, as a function of the dimension.
 For this simple setting, in which only a single neuron can be retained, we provide a proof of an exponential lower bound in $d$ in \Cref{apx:single-neuron-approx}.
 Establishing a dimension-dependent lower bound would further clarify the limitations of neuron pruning and strengthen the separation with weight pruning.
 We leave this question, as well as extensions to deeper architectures and other activation functions, for future work.

 \crefalias{section}{appendix}